patricksavalle/devops-project-template/README.md

 ### Refactoring

-Changing a system’s modularity without changing its functionality is called refactoring.
+Changing a system’s **modularity** without changing its **functionality** is called refactoring.

-> Reasons to refactor a system include:
+Reasons to refactor a system include:

-> - accomodate large changes in requirements
+- accommodate large changes in requirements
-> - making parts of it reusable in other systems and improving changeability
+- making parts of it reusable in other systems and improving changeability
-> - restoring drift from ideal functional modularity caused by agile (design-less) project planning
+- restoring drift from ideal functional modularity caused by agile (design-less) project planning

 ### Encapsulation and Interfaces

-To hide (implementation) complexity it needs to be hidden, encapsulated by an interface.
+To make (implementation) complexity manageable it needs to be hidden, encapsulated by an interface.
 Users only need to see the ( simple) interface, not the (complex) implementation.

 A good interface is: